sebastiannordby/lead-time-calculator/README.md

 I prefer and advocate for **Test-Driven Development (TDD)**, as it ensures that the code remains clean, testable, and well-structured.

-For this exercise, I applied a **Domain-Driven Design (DDD)** approach, beginning by analyzing the terminology used in the interview document.
+For this exercise, I applied a **Model-Driven Design with some **Domain-Driven Design (DDD)**, beginning by analyzing the terminology used in the interview document and create the models needed for the required functionality.
 Initially, I was not concerned with how the data should be stored, as the problem doesn't dictate a specific persistence strategy.

 My approach began by creating a test for the first example, **BasicWorkingDayCalculationTest**.
 This test served as the foundation for determining the necessary classes and logic to make the test pass.